 - Contact a few faculty members by email, then by going and seeing them if they don’t respond to the email in a few days.
 Be persistent.
 Only faculty listed here are considered BME primary faculty members.

 - Faculty not on this list are non-BME faculty, they may work with the department, but their home departments are in another major.
 You will have to register your research through that department.
 Once you have that contact established, and you and the professor have come to an agreement on what you will do, apply for a permit.

-- The Academic Office is going electronic for registering research.
-The new e-process is via DocuSign to help simplify the registration process for undergraduate research.
-Research will still be classified as either BME and Non-BME department research (similar to old paper forms).
-To initiate a form for research conducted in a lab where the Principle Investigator/Research Mentor (Professor) has a primary BME appointment, click here.
+- Research will still be classified as either BME and non-BME department research (similar to old paper forms).
+To initiate a form for research conducted in a lab where the Principle Investigator (PI)/Research Mentor (Professor) has a primary BME appointment, click here.
 The list of primary BME faculty is found here, “Primary Faculty” under “Faculty Type”.
 To initiate a form for any other Georgia Tech lab click here.

 - Consult with your research advisor to determine the appropriate number of credit hours desired for the experience.
 It is expected that you should spend approximately three hours per week on research for every hour of credit for fall and spring semesters, while you should spend approximately four hours per week on research for every credit hour in summer.

 - **IMPORTANT**.
 When registering research, you will need to manually change the number of credit hours after you have registered for the course.
 Research credit defaults to one hour.
 If you and your research advisor have agreed upon more than one hour of credit, you will need to find the research course in OSCAR and click on the “1” credit hour, and manually change it to the number of credit hours you are seeking, so change from “1” to “3”, for example.